haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ee/Staging.md

     - Using APIs
 - Preview a future campaign in {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}

 Moreover, the Magento_Staging模块 is a framework for other [staging](#staging) modules.
 It declares basic scenarios over the content, while other staging modules perform them.
-(You can recognize a staging modules by name, each ends with "Staging" and starts with a name of a module, which it extends.
-For example, Magento_CatalogStaging模块 extends functionality of Magento_Catalog模块.)
+(You can recognize a staging modules by name, each ends with "Staging" and starts with a name of a module, which it extends. 例如， Magento_CatalogStaging模块 extends functionality of Magento_Catalog模块.)

 You can work with the following entities out of the box: